Unagi6/tcia-clinical-validator/README.md

 * **Leave Unmodified:** Keep the column as is, without renaming.
 * **Delete Column:** Remove the column entirely from the dataset.

-**Required Columns:** The application checks for the presence of 'Project Short Name' and 'Case ID', which are mandatory for TCIA submissions.
-If 'Case ID' is missing, the user cannot proceed.
+**Required Columns:** The application checks for the presence of 'Project Short Name' and 'Subject ID', which are mandatory for TCIA submissions.
+If 'Subject ID' is missing, the user cannot proceed.
 If 'Project Short Name' is missing or contains invalid entries, the user will be prompted to provide a valid project short name.

 ### 2.3.
 Categorical and Numeric Data Validation